samuelolu97/incredible-amaranth/content/products/plant1.md

 =======
 id: 1
-title: planty theme for blogeeeeeer
+title: 'planty theme for blogeeeeeer'
-description: a beautiful theme for blog
+description: 'a beautiful theme for blog'
 price: 100
 order: 1
 >>>>>>> master